-The HOPWA funds are allocated to local for-profit and non-profit organizations only in northern Nevada.
-Clark County (Las Vegas) receives funding from HUD HOPWA, and Las Vegas Transitional Grant Area receives Ryan White Part A program.
-Currently, Northern Nevada HOPES, the sole project sponsor, receives the entire HOPWA grant minus three percent that is retained for State administration.
+The State of Nevada HOPWA funds are allocated to local for-profit and non-profit organizations only in northern Nevada.
+In southern Nevada, Clark County (Las Vegas), the City of Las Vegas receives and manages funding for HOPWA services.
+Northern Nevada HOPES, the sole project sponsor, receives the entire HOPWA grant minus three percent that is retained for State administration.